jfmongrain/Silverwhite-os/README.md

 Silverwhite
 ===============
 - Silverwhite is minimal install of Gnome, a blank page upon which you install the apps and extensions you want.
-Based on Fedora Silverblue.
+Based on Ublue-main.
 - The intended usage is as a boring desktop for the average person.
 It is not a powertool for devs (check out Bluefin), nor a hobby distribution you can tweak for hours (but you can run Arch in a distrobox, by the way).
-- Includes RPM Fusion codecs, some thumnailers, openssl, and french and english localisation.
+- Inherits codecs, thumnailers, openssl form Ublue, and adds french localisation.
 - All apps that can be removed are removed.
   - No browser, no office suite, no text editor, no mail client, no extensions, no gnome-classic session, no theming.
-  - You get the Gnome Software app, a terminal, a file manager, a disk manager and a system monitor, and you install everything else by yourself from Flathub.
+  - You get the Gnome Software app, a terminal, a file manager, a disk manager, gnome-tweaks (no Flatpak available) and the system monitor, and you install everything else by yourself from Flathub.
   - Repos other than Flathub are removed by default.
-  - Layering is disabled.
   - No Nvidia proprietary driver support.
   - Good old bash shell without any bling.
 You get Fastfetch, but that's about it.
-- Distrobox is included for other software needs.

 - Updates are scheduled and done in the background.
-This image updates twice a day.

 *This was created for personnal use so I do not have to use rpm-ostree to layer or remove packages.
 It is not intended to be used by other people.
 You have been warned.*